ellenoneill/ellens-grid/README.md

 ### Stylesheets
 `grid.scss` contains all grid styling.
 You could use it as is or tweak the breakpoints and module widths to your liking.

-`config.scss` contains configuration settings, mainly the restrainer width and gutter sizes.
+`config.scss` contains configuration settings, mainly the restrainer width and gutter sizes, adjust to your liking.

 `demo.scss` sole purpose is to add some styling to demonstrate my grid.
 You can throw this out the window and add your own styling.